fawazar94/Standup-Automation/README.md

 | Copy standup from Post!A1 | Control + C         |
 | Open Extensions menu    | Alt + N, then Down Arrow until "Apps Script" |
 | Open Standup menu       | Alt + F, then Left Arrow once |

 ---

-## Why Post at End of Day
-- This script is designed to include today’s hours in the weekly total.
-- If you post at the **start of the day**, today’s hours won’t be counted.
-- Posting at the end of the day ensures totals are accurate.

----